HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 928-890-4642

 Mental Prayer

 (or contemplative prayer) calls upon inspiration by the Holy Spirit to reveal and understand unconscious conflicts.
 Catholic mystics through the ages have had much to say about this.
+I also teach a specific method of contemplative prayer that can be used throughout the day, which I call Careful Contemplation.

 Dreams